chkware/chkware.github.io/docs/references/testcase-reference.md

 - `spec.execute.file` is used to point the file that contains http specification to run before assertion.
 If unavailable, or set to null, then system executes any `request` block from current file.
 - `spec.execute.with` is used to pass local scoped variables to external linked file on `spec.execute.file` before execution happen.
 Not supported for locally linked `request` block.
 - `spec.execute.result` is used to store result(s) of the execution.
 Here we can put a locally scoped variable to receive data to store after request is done.
+If a testcase spec. contains an in-file request, then this section is not allowed.

 ```yaml
 ---